rails/rails/guides/source/testing.md

 require 'test_helper'
 ```

-As you know by now, +test_helper.rb+ specifies the default configuration to run our tests.
+As you know by now, `test_helper.rb` specifies the default configuration to run our tests.
 This is included with all the tests, so any methods added to this file are available to all your tests.

 ```ruby
 class PostTest < ActiveSupport::TestCase
 ```

-The +PostTest+ class defines a _test case_ because it inherits from +ActiveSupport::TestCase+. +PostTest+ thus has all the methods available from +ActiveSupport::TestCase+.
+The `PostTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`. `PostTest` thus has all the methods available from `ActiveSupport::TestCase`.
 You'll see those methods a little later in this guide.

-Any method defined within a +Test::Unit+ test case that begins with +test+ (case sensitive) is simply called a test.
-So, +test_password+, +test_valid_password+ and +testValidPassword+ all are legal test names and are run automatically when the test case is run.
+Any method defined within a `Test::Unit` test case that begins with `test` (case sensitive) is simply called a test.
+So, `test_password`, `test_valid_password` and `testValidPassword` all are legal test names and are run automatically when the test case is run.

-Rails adds a +test+ method that takes a test name and a block.
-It generates a normal +Test::Unit+ test with method names prefixed with +test_+.
+Rails adds a `test` method that takes a test name and a block.
+It generates a normal `Test::Unit` test with method names prefixed with `test_`.
 So,

 ```ruby
 test "the truth" do